Alberta Wells Dataset: Pinpointing Oil and Gas Wells from Satellite Imagery: Introduction

-With the advent of large-scale remote sensing datasets and powerful machine learning tools to process them, it has become possible to label and monitor the built environment as never before \cite{Rolf2024MissionC}.
-Many such works have focused on opportunities to use remote sensing to accelerate climate action and environmental protection, and oil and gas infrastructure has increasingly been an object of scrutiny (see e.g.~\cite{article123456789,Sheng2020OGNetTA}).

-In this paper, we present the first large-scale machine-learning dataset for pinpointing onshore wells oil and gas wells, encompassing abandoned, suspended, and active wells.
-Our main contributions are as follows:
+With the advent of large-scale remote sensing datasets and powerful machine learning tools to process them, it has become possible to label and monitor the built environment as never before \citep{Rolf2024MissionC}.
+Many such works have focused on opportunities to use remote sensing to accelerate climate action and environmental protection, and oil and gas infrastructure has increasingly been an object of scrutiny (see e.g.~\citet{article123456789,Sheng2020OGNetTA}).
+In this work, we present the first large-scale machine-learning benchmark dataset for pinpointing onshore oil and gas wells, encompassing abandoned, suspended, and active wells.
+Our main contributions are as follows: \begin{itemize} \item We introduce the Alberta Wells Dataset, containing information on over 200k abandoned, suspended, and active onshore oil and gas wells with high-resolution satellite imagery.
+Our Dataset available at: \url{https://zenodo.org/records/13743323}. \item We frame the problem of identification of wells as a challenge for object detection and binary segmentation. \item We evaluate a wide range of state-of-the-art deep learning algorithms, showing promising performance but emphasizing the challenging nature of the task. \end{itemize}

-\begin{itemize} \item We introduce the Alberta Wells Dataset, which includes information on over 200k abandoned, suspended, and active onshore wells with high-resolution satellite imagery. \item We frame the problem of identification of wells as a challenge for object detection and binary segmentation. \item We evaluate a wide range of deep learning algorithms commonly used for similar tasks, finding promising performance but opportunities for significant improvement. \end{itemize} We hope that this work will represent a step towards scalable identification of abandoned well sites and the reduction of their deleterious effects on our climate and environment.
+We hope that this work will represent a step towards scalable identification of abandoned well sites and the reduction of their deleterious effects on our climate and environment.